Roon627/ITnVend/README.md

 - Currency: global currency lives in the `settings` table and is exposed to the frontend via `SettingsContext`.
 Formatting is done with Intl.NumberFormat via `formatCurrency(...)` (configured to hide trailing `.00` for integer amounts).
 - GST calculation: the POS calculates GST (tax) using the active outlet's `gst_rate`.
 Both frontend and backend compute tax on the invoice subtotal.
 Important fix: the backend and frontend now explicitly ignore items with quantity <= 0 so GST is not added for zero-quantity lines.
 - Adding out-of-stock items: by default the POS UI prevents adding items with `stock <= 0`.
 If you need backorder/pre-order functionality I can add a toggle or confirmation.
+- Preorders: product editors now include an “Available for preorder” toggle with optional release date/notes.
+When enabled, the product surfaces in `/api/products?preorderOnly=true` and (if configured) the `/api/storefront/preorders` feed for the estore.

 Database reset & seed application (safe options)
 ----------------------------------------------